♦ Why does a piano go out of tune?

 Inharmonicity leads to extend the octave, the stretch, for all the piano but specially for treble and bass.
 In the following image you can see an example: in green the Railsback curve (Railsback was the first person to measure piano inharmonicities).
 Extreme piano strings have more inharmonicity because they are proportionally more thick to their respective length.

 The stretch also allows a more lasting tuning, because treble strings lose pitch faster than bass strings.
 The stretch also helps the temperament because there will be less excess of cents in the octave and allows tempered fifths to sound more consonant.

 Both the temperament and the stretch can be programmed in electronic devices.
-Even so, in this field is where aural tuning ‘wins’, since every piano is different, every piano has different strings with different tension, with different hammers, which hit in a different way, with its imperfections, with a different finality (classical, jazz…), with different ressonances, even in the perception of frequencies of the human ear.
+Even so, in this field is where aural tuning ‘wins’, since every piano is different, every piano has different strings with different tension, with different hammers, which hit in a different way, with its imperfections, with different ressonances, even in the perception of frequencies of the human ear.
 Taking all that into account, there is a degree of subjectivety in tuning a piano, there isn’t only one correct formula for tuning and every piano tuner has his own way of doing it.